CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-3.md

      ![](../media/img42.png)

-3. In the LabVM, navigate to Desktop and search for `cmd` in the search box then click on **Command Prompt**.
+3. In the LabVM, navigate to Desktop and search for `cmd` in the search box, then click on **Command Prompt**.

 4. Run the below command to change the directory.